Featured deals

 Expensive

-While evaluating the cost of a pre-owned VW up!, it's crucial to examine vehicles that have the same engines and features.
-Otherwise, you might draw an inaccurate conclusion about which car to purchase.
+While evaluating the cost of a pre-owned VW up!, it's crucial to analyze vehicles having the same engines and equipment.
+Otherwise, you might draw an inaccurate conclusion about which car to acquire.

 On AutoUncle, the VW up! is exclusively offered in the hatchback body style.
-Hatchbacks are compact cars that pair great driving with the flexibility of having space.
-High fuel efficiency makes hatchbacks popular with people living in cities, as does the fact that they’re easy to park.
+Hatchbacks are quite compact and offer a great driving experience as well as ample space.
+Their fuel efficiency makes them popular with people living in cities, and another key selling point is that they’re easy to park.

 The VW up! is a mildly popular car within its segment but still it has some competitors.

-Another popular choice in this class is the Toyota Aygo with 2,967 cars on the market and an average price tag of £9,000.
-Ranked third, the Hyundai i10 is also a good alternative to the VW up!, and you'll find 2,215 used Hyundai i10 cars for an average price of £8,440 on AutoUncle.
+Another popular choice in this class is the Toyota Aygo with 3,117 cars on the market and an average price tag of £8,998.
+Another recommended alternative is Hyundai i10 with 2,645 cars for sale an average price tag of £9,298.

 Haven't discovered an electric car that catches your eye?
-Explore our entire selection of electric cars here.
+Take a look at all our available electric cars here.